 Although most drug use does not occur at work, drug use during leisure time can directly and indirectly impact the workplace.

 Direct impacts occur when workers attend work either intoxicated or hung over/coming down.
-Almost 1 in 5 workers (1.8 million) used an illicit drug during 2016.
-Of these workers, half reported that they had attended work under the influence of drugs.1
+Almost 1 in 5 workers (2.1 million) used an illicit drug during 2019.